jamesoshea/coding-challenge/README.md

 ## Description

-> A basket component using Vue/Vuex
+> A basket component using Vue/Vuex, based on tooling provided by vue-cli 3.

 ## Installation